[ Use case ]

 A typical website maintenance plan includes some combination of:

 The work your team already performs generates events in these channels automatically.
 The Burrow WordPress plugin captures plugin updates and form submissions.
 Oh Dear captures uptime.
 SnapShooter captures backups.
 GitHub captures deploys.
+Heartbeat pings prove each install is still reporting in, and any site can be re-scanned on demand when you need numbers fresher than the last snapshot.
 No additional reporting workflow required — the maintenance report builds itself from the work being done.

 What the automated maintenance digest looks like